 - 2304 MHz (13 cm band) — 276.2 dB

-Is EME on lower frequency bands easier due to lower loss?Although, at first sight, it may appear to true, actually it is just the opposite.
+Is EME on lower frequency bands easier due to lower loss?Although, at first sight, it may appear to be true, actually it is just the opposite.
 Though it may appear to be so from what we calculated above that the EME Moonbounce path loss is around 30 dB less on the 50 MHz (6m) band in comparison to the loss on 1296 MHz (23 cm) band, in real scenarios using real-world antennas, it turns out to be just the opposite.
 Please remember that our above computations are based on raw path loss parameters with isotropic antennas.
 If we now add the influence of practical antennas to the above scenario, the overall net path loss trend tends to reverse itself.

 How do antennas alter the above trend?
 Let us see…